PetreVane/GitHub-followers/README.md

 # GitHub-followers
 Simple (storyBoard free) iOS app which lists your Github followers.
+This app is based on Sean Allen's take-home project: https://seanallen.teachable.com/

 Under Development:
-this is a simple iOS app, which makes use of Github API.
-Getting acquinted with GitHub API is one of the goals of this project.
+this is just an iOS app, which makes use of Github API.

+The goal of this projects is:
-In addition, the project visual interface is developed entirely in code, without using Storyboards.
+- to develop the visual interface of the app in code only, without using Interface Builder.